pablo-icm/emm/content/publication/wu-abundant-2017/index.md

 ---
-title: Abundant and rare picoeukaryotic sub‐communities present contrasting patterns in the epipelagic waters of marginal seas in the northwestern textlessspan style=\"font-variant:small-caps;\"textgreaterPtextless/spantextgreater acific textlessspan style=\"font-variant:small-caps;\"textgreaterOtextless/spantextgreater cean
+title: 'Abundant and rare picoeukaryotic sub-communities present contrasting patterns in the epipelagic waters of marginal seas in the northwestern Pacific Ocean'
 authors:
 - Wenxue Wu
 - Ramiro Logares